 But Venus kept her anger and had Psyche perform unimaginable tasks before she would let her be with Cupid.
 With the assistance of the other gods, Psyche was able to fulfill her obligations and be reunited with Cupid.
 They settled down to spend the rest of their lives together after getting married.

 Cupid and Psyche's story is typically regarded symbolically as the soul's search for spiritual love and unity, and as such is considered a classic of mythological love stories.

 8. Lord John Stuart and his Brother Anthony van Dyck

 Anthony van Dyck's pair of paintings shows Lord John Stuart and his younger brother, Lord Bernard Stuart.

-Both sat for Anthony van Dyck as he did a portraiture painting of them.
-It's interesting to note that Lord Bernard Stuart, the youngest member of the Royal Family, was a young man.
+Both sat for Anthony van Dyck as he did the portraiture.
+It's interesting to note that Lord Bernard Stuart, is the youngest member of the Royal Family.